 Kathleen Ballard BSc, PhD, MSTAT

 Kathleen qualified as an Alexander Technique teacher in 1984.
 For many years she taught at the Carrington’s school in London and later was a senior visiting teacher at the Manchester training school.
 She has run numerous workshops for Alexander teachers in the UK and taught abroad.
 After gaining a PhD in Zoology in 1965, Kathleen joined the Institute of Physiology, University of Glasgow as a lecturer and then Research Fellow.
 Insights from this background have influenced and inspired her Alexander teaching and writing.
-Kathleen is an active member of the STAT Research Group and was part of the research study team for both the ATEAM back pain trial and ATLAS neck pain trial.
+Kathleen is a member of the STAT Research Group and was part of the research study team for both the ATEAM back pain trial and ATLAS neck pain trial.
 She has served on STAT Council and STAT committees.
 Kathleen’s visits to EATS are now via online.

 Dorothea Magonet Hon ARAM, MSTAT

 Dorothea worked as a physiotherapist before training as an Alexander teacher at the North London School.
 Since qualifying in 1983 she has taught the Alexander Technique to members of the public in a flourishing private practice and to music students at the Royal Academy of Music, London, where she has also organised conferences on teaching the Technique in music colleges.
 She served on STAT Council (1994–2004), including as Honorary Secretary and Chair.
 Dorothea was the Main Assistant for the Westminster Alexander Training Course, London 2009–2016; and is a STAT student Moderator and STAT Assessor.
 She has run workshops in Europe and Japan, and is regularly invited to teach on training courses in the UK and abroad.
 Dorothea is the STAT Moderator for EATS